 Despite the fact that cold sores and pimples present with a similar appearance, they do have several clear differences.
 They may both be uncomfortable, and several people will confuse the two, but the causes and treatments vary dramatically.
-In order to effectively treat cold sores and pimples, it is important to be aware of these differences and how they impact the condition.
+In order to effectively treat cold sore or pimples, it is important to be aware of these differences and how they impact the condition.
+If you are just looking for information about scabs on cold sores then do check out cold sore scab article.

 If you do not understand the difference, it is possible that you can exacerbate the symptoms instead of removing them.
 This article will provide information on the variations between pimples and cold sores.